innot/argparseDecorator/docs/source/usage.rst

 --------------

 Now the decorator can be instantiated and its command decorator can be used to mark a function as a command.
-In this short example the command `reverse`, which takes a single argument `word`, is created.
+In this short example the command :code:`reverse` is created, which takes a single argument named :code:`word`:

 .. code-block:: python